JLS: 2010–2011: Outta This World

 In an interview with HitQuarters recorded in March, producer-songwriter Steve Mac said he was currently at work writing for the second JLS album, Another album contributor, Lucas Secon, said that the style of songs he worked on for the album were "a little more acoustic", prefiguring what he sees as a pop music trend shift from synthetic sounds to a more live approach.
 Songwriter-producer Chris Braide confirmed in August that he had just written and produced two tracks for the album.
 Braide said that he composed "skeleton" versions of the songs by himself, and then two members of JLS then came into his London studio to help complete them.
 One song was written and recorded within the space of a day.

 "The Club Is Alive" was announced as the lead single in April and released on 4 July 2010.
 The group promoted the single on Britain's Got Talent and GMTV.
 The single debuted at number one, becoming the group's third UK number one single.
 Then reports suggested that a second single, "Ay Mama", was to be released in United States on 14 September 2010 and was set to feature Barbadian singer-songwriter Shontelle.
 However the group told Digital Spy that although a song had been recorded with Shontelle, it was never confirmed for the album.
 On 16 September 2010 the group unveiled the second single, "Love You More" and was a BBC Children in Need single.
 It was their 4th UK number-one.
 The group wrote the song with Toby Gad and Wayne Hector.

 Outta This World was released on 22 November 2010 and debuted at number 2 on the UK Albums Chart selling 152,000 copies, being held off the number 1 spot by the second-week sales of Take That's record breaking Progress album.
-The album's third single "Eyes Wide Shut" was remixed to feature Tinie Tempah, and has so far reached number eight on the UK Singles Chart.
+The album's third single "Eyes Wide Shut" was remixed to feature Tinie Tempah, and has reached number eight on the UK Singles Chart.

 Merrygold said that the group had teamed up with Bruno Mars for songs on the third album, and had spoken about the possibility of working with Usher or Rihanna.
 On 7 January 2011 the album was certified double platinum by BPI, representing sales of over 600,000 in the UK.